 What is the most accurate background checking site

 Finding an accurate background checking site is very important, but it is also not as easy as you might think.
 Some sites are much more thorough than others and while some are just trying to get money out of you at any cost, others are genuinely built by people with pride in the service they offer and a commitment to getting things right.

 We have been tested all the top background checking sites to see which ones can produce the most accurate and consistent results.
-The results are now in and here is our pick of the top three accurate background checking sites:
+The results are now in and here is our pick of the top two accurate background checking sites:

 TruthFinder was another background checking site that proved unerringly accurate throughout our tests.
 They didn’t put a foot wrong, even with complex queries and limited data being provided to them.
 The speed of their work was not quite as consistent as some other providers but this did depend on the nature of the search.
 Nevertheless, their reports were first-class as were both their dashboard and their apps.